-The use of a guardrail system is considered a passive method of fall protection and is the preferred method for eliminating fall hazards.
-Guardrails are needed at the edge of work areas 4 feet or more in height to protect employees from falling.
-This includes the edge of excavations greater than four feet in depth.
-Working level is defined as the level where the work is being done.
-Someone working on a stepladder next to an edge may raise their working surface well above the walking surface.
-The Guardrail systems need to meet the following criteria:
+The use of a guardrail system is considered a passive method of fall protection and is actually the preferred method for eliminating fall hazards.

+Guardrails are needed at the edge of work areas 6 feet or more in height to protect employees from falling.
+This includes the edge of excavations greater than six feet in depth.
+Guardrail systems need to meet the following criteria:
-- Toprail is 42 inches, +/- 3 inches above the walking/working level - Midrail is located midway between the top rail and the walking/working level. - Both top and midrails must be constructed of materials at least 0.25 inches in thickness or diameter.
-If wire rope is used for toprails, it needs to be flagged with high visibility material at least every 4 feet and can have no more than 3" of deflection. - The top rail needs to withstand a force of 200 pounds when applied in any downward or outward direction. - The midrail needs to withstand a force of 150 pounds applied in any downward or outward direction. - Toeboards are required for all guardrails on elevated walking or working platforms where employees working below are exposed to falling objects.

-- Toeboards must be 4 inches in height and must be securely fastened. - The system must be smooth to prevent punctures, lacerations or snagging of clothing. - The ends of the top rail should not overhang the terminal posts, except when such overhang does not present a projection hazard. - When a hoisting area is needed, a chain, gate or removable guardrail section must be placed across the access opening when hoisting operations are not taking place.
+- Toprail is 42 inches, +/- 3 inches above the walking/working level - Midrail is located midway between the top rail and the walking/working level

+- It is important to remember that the working level is that level where the work is being done.
+Someone working on a stepladder next to an edge may raise his/her working surface well above the walking surface - Both top and midrails should be constructed of materials at least one quarter inche in thickness or diameter.
+If wire rope is used for toprails, it needs to be flagged with high visibility material at least every 6 feet and can have no more than 3" of deflection. - The toprail needs to withstand a force of 200 pounds when applied in any downward or outward direction. - The midrail needs to withstand a force of 150 pounds applied in any downward or outward direction. - Toeboards are required for all guardrails on elevated walking or working platforms where employees working below are exposed to falling objects.
+Toeboards must be four inches in height and must be securely fastened. - The system should be smooth to prevent punctures, lacerations or snagging of clothing. - The ends of the top rail shouldn't overhang the terminal posts, except when such overhang does not present a projection hazard. - When a hoisting area is needed, a chain, gate or removable guardrail section must be placed across the access opening when hoisting operations are not taking place.